China Tax Refund 2026: Instant & Airport Refund Guide

 China has specific spending thresholds you must meet to qualify for refunds:

-• Minimum per-store purchase: Now only 200 RMB (about SGD 37) in a single store on the same day—this is much lower than the previous 500 RMB minimum.
+• Minimum per-store purchase: Now only 200 RMB (about SGD 37) in a single store on the same day, which is much lower than the previous 500 RMB minimum.

 • Some stores have higher thresholds: Luxury boutiques might require 800-1,000 RMB minimum.